Charlotte Whitton: Opposes new flag

 Whitton was a staunch defender of Canada's traditions, and, as Ottawa mayor, condemned Prime Minister Lester B. Pearson's proposal in 1964 for new national flag to replace the traditional Canadian Red Ensign.
 Whitton dismissed Pearson's design as a 'white badge of surrender, waving three dying maple leaves' which might as well be 'three white feathers on a red background,' a symbol of cowardice.
 'It is a poor observance of our first century as a nation if we run up a flag of surrender with three dying maple leaves on it,' she said.
 For Whitton, the Red Ensign, with its Union Jack and coat of arms containing symbols of England, Scotland, Ireland and France (or a similar flag with traditional symbols on it) would be a stronger embodiment of the Canadian achievement in peace and war.

-She became well-known for her assertiveness, and for her vicious wit with which many male colleagues, and once the Lord Mayor of London, were attacked.
+She became well known for her assertiveness, and for her vicious wit with which many male colleagues, and once the Lord Mayor of London, were attacked.
 She is noted for the quotation: "Whatever women do they must do twice as well as men to be thought half as good.
 Luckily, this is not difficult."

-In 1955, while mayor, she appeared on the American game show and television series What's My Line.
+On October 23, 1955, while mayor, Whitton appeared on the Sunday evening American game show What's My Line.

 In the 1958 federal election, Whitton made her only attempt to run for Parliament, in the riding of Ottawa West, as the Progressive Conservative nominee.
 Prime Minister John Diefenbaker and Ontario Premier Leslie Frost campaigned for her.
 However, she lost to Liberal Party incumbent George McIlraith by 1,425 votes.
 McIlraith held the riding from 1940 to 1968, and Whitton's challenge was the closest he faced during that period.

 Whitton was made an Officer of the Order of Canada in 1967.

 She ran for the position of city alderwoman (councillor) in 1967, and was elected, serving until 1972.